rackerlabs/support-how-to/content/how-to/account-management/rackspace-billing-faq/index.md

 Follow these steps to view your invoice:

-1. Log in to the [Cloud Control Panel](https://login.rackspace.com).
+1. Log in to the [Rackspace Customer Portal](https://login.rackspace.com).
 2. In the upper-right corner of the page, click **Billing**.

    You are redirected to the **Billing Overview** dashboard, which displays